neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

-# Creating a focus trainer using an OpenBCI v3
+# Your first neuro-feedback app

 ## What will we build?

 In this tutorial we will build a basic focus trainer using an OpenBCI headset from end to end.
+If you're new to neuromore Studio we would highly recommend to follow the tutorial to get familiar with the core concepts and capabilities and to get confident with the user interface.
-The application will first ask the user for how long they want to train before showing a video whose sharpness depends on the user's alpha channel activity which we will use as a proxy for the user's focus.
+The application we'll build will first ask the user for how long they want to train before playing a video with audio whose volume depends on the user's Alpha channel activity which we will use as a proxy for the user's focus.

 ## A neuromore application in a nutshell

 A neuro-/ bio-feedback application created in neuromore Studio consists of 3 parts:

-1. a **classifier** in which we define the [graph](#Vocabulary) of the **signal processing pipeline**.
+1. a _classifier_ in which we define the graph of the **signal processing pipeline**.
 Here we can define all sorts of common signal processing operations like FFTs or filters on the biosensor data and either stream it into custom variables, visualise it, or store it in a log file.
    In our example we want to **dynamically measure the user's focus** for which we will use their neural Alpha band activity as a simple proxy - the higher the average Alpha amplitude (compared to the amplitude of the other bands) the higher the user's focus.
-2. a **state machine** in which you define the **application logic**.
-In our example the state machine will handle the flow from starting the experience over selecting the training duration to adapting the video image based on the current average amplitute on the alpha band.
+2. a _state machine_ in which you define the **application logic**.
+In our example the state machine will handle the flow from starting the experience over selecting the training duration to adapting the volume based on the current average amplitute on the alpha band.
-3. the **actual experience** that your users will interact with.
+3. the _actual experience_ that your users will interact with.
 This can be an **application using simple widgets available in neuromore Studio** as in this example, a **game built in Unity**, or an **app running on a mobile phone**.

 ## Creating a blank project